benfertig/timestamper/README.md

 ![src/ts_images/timestamper_window_labeled.png](https://github.com/benfertig/timestamper/blob/main/src/ts_images/timestamper_window_labeled.png?raw=true)

 ### 1 - Pause button
+* This button pauses the timer.
+You must have already selected an output file and begun recording to be able to press the pause button.

 ### 2 - Play button
+* This button resumes the timer.
+You must be already paused to be able to press the play button.

 ### 3 - Stop button
+* This button stops the timer.
+Pressing the stop button will also record a new note, timestamped with the timer's current time, indicating that the user has finished entering notes, as well as allow the user to select a different output file.

 ### 4 - Rewind button
+* This button rewinds the timer the specified amount of seconds (see 4.1 directly below)

+### 4.1 - Rewind amount
+* Enter the number of seconds you would like to rewind the timer here.

 ### 5 - Fast-forward button
+* This button fast-forwards the timer the specified amount of seconds (see 5.1 directly below)

+### 4.1 - Fast-forward amount
+* Enter the number of seconds you would like to fast-forward the timer here.

 ### 6 - Record button
+* This button starts the timer.
+Pressing the record button will also record a new note, timestamped with the timer's current time, indicating that the user has begun entering notes.
+You must press the record button to be able to enter notes.

 ### 7 - Output select button
+* Press this button to open a new file dialog window in which you can select an output file to save your notes to.
+Output file names normally end in ".txt".
+You must have selected an output file to be able to enter notes.

 ### 8 - Merge output files button
+* If you have multiple output files whose notes you would like to merge and sort based on their timestamps, press this button.
+You will first be prompted to select the output files whose notes you would like to merge, followed by the file you would like to save the merged notes to.

 ### 9 - Output path
+* If an output file is currently selected, the path to that file will be displayed here.
+If an output file is not currently selected, a message will be displayed here, prompting the user to select an output file.

 ### 10 - Notes log
+* All past notes will be displayed here.
+This area cannot be edited by the user.

 ### 11 - Timestamp section
 #### This area contains...